Saint Malachy: Abbot of Bangor

 Malachy's influence in Irish ecclesiastical affairs has been compared with that of Boniface in Germany.
 During three years at Armagh, as Bernard of Clairvaux writes, Malachy restored the discipline of the church, grown lax during the intruded rule of a series of lay-abbots, and had the Roman Liturgy adopted.
 Malachy worked zealously to restore ecclesiastical discipline, restored marriage, renewed the practices of confession and confirmation, and introduced Roman chants in the liturgy.
 He was also known for his care to the needy as a miracle worker and healer.
-In his lifetime, he planted apple trees throughout Ireland during time of famine.
+In his lifetime, he planted apple trees throughout Ireland during times of famine.

 Bernard continues: Having extirpated barbarism and re-established Christian morals, and seeing all things tranquil, Malachy began to think of his own peace.
-He therefore resigned the Sees of Armagh and Connor, in 1136 or 1137, but retained as Bishop of Down.
+He, therefore, resigned the Sees of Armagh and Connor, in 1136 or 1137, but retained as Bishop of Down.
 He founded a priory of Austin Canons at Downpatrick, and was unceasing in his episcopal labours.
 Early in 1139 he journeyed to Rome, via Scotland, England, and France, visiting Bernard at Clairvaux, Champagne.
 He petitioned Pope Innocent II for pallia for the Sees of Armagh and Cashel, and was appointed legate for Ireland.
-On his return visit to Clairvaux he obtained five monks for a foundation in Ireland, under Christian, an Irishman, as superior: thus arose the great Abbey of Mellifont in 1142.
+On his return visit to Clairvaux, he obtained five monks for a foundation in Ireland, under Christian, an Irishman, as superior: thus arose the great Abbey of Mellifont in 1142.
 Malachy set out on a second journey to Rome in 1148, but on arriving at Clairvaux, he fell sick and died in the arms of Bernard, on 2 November 1148.

 Veneration

 In the book Life of Saint Malachy, his biographer Bernard of Clairvaux says Malachy was distinguished by his meekness, humility, obedience, modesty, and true diligence in his studies.
-Charles Borromeo praised Malachy for attending to the needy, bringing the holy sacraments to all alike and renewing the fervor of the people in receiving them.
+Charles Borromeo praised Malachy for attending to the needy, bringing the holy sacraments to all alike and renewing the fervour of the people in receiving them.

 Malachy's feast is celebrated on 3 November, so as not to clash with All Souls Day.